wyomingw4w/wyomingw4w.org/_pages/about.md

 ## Donations

-Women for Women is all-volunteer.
+Chelsea's Fund is all-volunteer.
 That means all donated funds, excepting negligible amounts for stamps, PO Box fees, etc., go entirely to helping women pay for the cost of the abortion.
 Consequently, any donation you make directly helps a Wyoming